plblum/jivs/README.md

         group: 'group name'
     });
     ```
+- Modify the data type name to use more specialized tools.
+For example, the original data type is "String"
+but the UI wants to use tools around "Email". `modify(valueHostName).refineDataType(data type)`
 - Modify existing Validators through the `modify(valueHostName).validator(validator name)` method including:
     + error messages
     + severity